hashicorp/terraform/website/docs/configuration/data-sources.html.md

-The behavior of local-only data sources is the same as all other data sources, but their result data exists only temporarily during a Terraform operation, and is re-calulated each time a new plan is created.
+The behavior of local-only data sources is the same as all other data sources, but their result data exists only temporarily during a Terraform operation, and is re-calculated each time a new plan is created.

 ## Data Resource Dependencies